-Access the WEPP user interface available through the Water Erosion Prediction Project web page then complete the following steps for your study site.
+Access the WEPP user interface using the link, username, and password provided to you via Canvas.

+Once you are signed in, complete the following steps for your study site.

 Select the county where your study site is located, then use the WEPP Map feature to select the appropriate field.
 Select the map unit and map unit component for the simulation from within that field.
 Describe the slope steepness, length of slope, aspect, and shape.
 Then select the management template that most closely matches the practices used by the landowner or producer.